cheapjack/DigitalMigrations/README.md

 Follow my [Instructions](imageAndSound/README.md) simplified from this Introduction to [Databending images with sound software](http://www.hellocatfood.com/databending-using-audacity/)

 Using [Audacity](https://www.audacityteam.org/download/)

+### Further Tools

+Want to find out more about learning Processing maybe check out Dan Shiffman (Processing inventor) [Highly Enthusiastic video](http://hello.p5js.org/).
+If you want to jump in you can browse the work of a huge community of artists and creatives on the [Open Processing](https://www.openprocessing.org/) site which gets you coding straight away in the browser without downloading anything.

 #### 3D design tools toward 3D printing and fabrication
  * [OpenSCAD](http://www.openscad.org/)